By Lance Brothers, Chief Revenue Officer, NCS

 The new ecosystem that has emerged to support demand for more viewing choices has brought along with it a myriad of new terms—many of them fluid and not well defined.
 As I sit down to write this blog post, I’ve just read two opposing definitions of OTT—both by well-respected organizations.
 As a result of the rapid change in this industry, sometimes it seems as if we’re speaking in completely different languages.
 In this post, I’ll define some of the more fluid and commonly misunderstood terms being used in the TV industry today, to help clear up some confusion and get us speaking the same language.

 In the south of France at this year’s Cannes Festival, there was a lot of talk regarding the blurring of lines between TV and digital.
-Matt O’Grady, CEO of Nielsen Catalina Solutions, shares what’s on his mind regarding transparency and TV today.
+Matt O’Grady, CEO of NCS, shares what’s on his mind regarding transparency and TV today.

 CPG marketers have a need for faster and more frequent purchase signals.
 Not only must they prove that their advertising is providing a strong return on investment, but they need it yesterday.
 To help our clients know what’s working and make near real-time advertising decisions, NCS has launched Purchase Data Metrics or PDM for digital campaigns.